All buskers, performers, spruikers and pavement artists working in a Council space need to have a busking permit.

 In deciding whether to grant a permit the Council must take into consideration:

-- The applicant’s record in conducting similar events or functions
+- The applicant’s record in applying for similar permits and adherence to permit conditions

-- Whether the material is deemed offensive or unsuitable
+- Whether the performance is deemed offensive or unsuitable

-- The effect on the quiet enjoyment of other users of the municipal place or road and the amenity of the area.
-As such, no sound amplification equipment may be used
+- The effect on the quiet enjoyment of other users of the municipal place or road and the amenity of the area

 - Whether AS 1428.2 or other disability standards can be complied with including a minimum footpath width for pedestrian traffic of 1.8 metres is to be maintained in accordance with Disability Discrimination Act principles and relevant codes and standards